CHSS Advice Line

 Work With Us

-Atrial Fibrillation (also known as AF) is the most common type of heart arrhythmia.
-In AF the electrical signals in the chambers of your heart become chaotic and disorganised, making them contract very rapidly and in an irregular way.
-This is known as fibrillation.
+In atrial fibrillation, the electrical signals in the chambers of your heart become chaotic and disorganised, making them contract very rapidly and in an irregular way.

 Call our Advice Line for free on 0808 801 0899 or text NURSE to 66777 if you’d like information on support groups, AF or even just a trained listening ear.
 We’re here to support you and help you to build a healthier life.

-Download our booklet on Understanding Atrial Fibrillation to learn more about your condition and the topics discussed on this page.
+Download our booklet on Atrial Fibrillation to learn more about your condition and the topics discussed on this page.

 View this page